-- height: This option defines the height of the menu button inline with text not pixels, by default it will fit its content.
+- height: This option defines the height of the menu button inline with text, not pixels; by default, it will fit its content.

-- Highlightcolor: These options show the color which is in focus when menu button widget has focus.
+- Highlightcolor: These options show the color which is in focus when the menu button widget has focus.

 - Highlightthickness: This option highlights the focus thickness.

 - Image: This option displays images when image objects set with this.

 - Justify: This option controls the text to display when it is not in the menu button.